SolaceDev/solace-dev-codelabs/markdown/spring-cloud-stream-beyond/spring-cloud-stream-beyond.md

 #### Consumer Error Channels

+> aside negative
-<aside class="negative"> It is highly recommended to upgrade the Spring Cloud Stream version to 3.2.5 (or higher) to take advantage of binding-specific error handling functionality. </aside>
+> It is highly recommended to upgrade the Spring Cloud Stream version to 3.2.5 (or higher) to take advantage of binding-specific error handling functionality.

 **Spring Cloud Stream pre-v3.2.5**